palaeoware/repoconventions/README.md

 ### Case and variable names

 Variables and functions start with a lower-case letter.
 Each consecutive word in a variable's name starts with an uppercase letter (camelCase).
+The only exception to this rule are the constructors and destuctors of classes.

 Variables are declared on a separate line, and avoid short/meaningless names.

 Single character variable names are only used for counters and locals/temporaries which have an obvious purpose.

 Classes always start with an upper-case letter.

 Pointers or references always employ a single space between the type and '*' or '&', but no space between that and the variable name.
 Non-attached braces are used throughout.

+### Includes, defines, and variable declarations

+Includes, defines, and variable declarations should be order as follows:

+1. Defines.
+Each on separate line, below the file header comment block.
+A line break to be used after if there are any includes or variable declarations following.
+2. Includes - .h files includes are first followed by any QT includes.
+One per line, with a line break between the .h and QT includes.
+The includes should be ordered alphabetically.
+A line break to be used after if there are any variable declarations following .
+3. Variable declarations.
+These should be ordered alphabetically by type, with special characteristics (e.g. static, etc) should be placed before standard variables.

+### Code page maximum width

+Code eith long functions delcarations should be broken on to multiple lines if it is hard to read on screen.
+We recommend a standard character width of 200.
+However, if breaking the code on to multiple lines makes the code less readable this rule should be ignored.

 ### Commenting style